duffylaura/team-cards/README.md

   ## Installation

-  The user should do an npm install.
-Then type the command node index.js and follow the prompts.
+  The user should do an *npm install*.
+Then type the command *node index.js* and follow the prompts.
 The generated HTML can be found in the dist folder.

   ## Usage

-  To use the application enter node index.js in the CLI.
+  To use the application enter *node index.js* in the CLI.
 Follow all prompts.

   ## License